rust-lang/blog.rust-lang.org/_posts/2017-03-02-lang-ergonomics.md

 to invoke `use_map`, you need to know that there are some unstated constraints on `K`.

+- Applicability: very broad; applies to any use of generics.

+- Power: very limited; the bounds will almost always be needed anyway, and in any case adding bounds is not very risky.

-* Trade power/precision: this is a feature that allows for quite widespread elision.
-But in practice, what's being elided tends to be well-known, and even when it's not, it tends not to cause too much trouble.
-After all, when *using* a function like `use_map`, you're generally going to be passing in an existing `HashMap`, which by construction will ensure that the bounds already hold.
+- Context-dependence: fairly limited; it draws from the bounds on all type constructors that are applied to type variables (like `HashMap<K, V>`).
+Usually you will be well aware of these bounds anyway, and when *using* a function like `use_map`, you're generally going to be passing in an existing `HashMap`, which by construction will ensure that the bounds already hold.

-* Limit context: it's straightforward to discover how the bounds are being imposed by examining the type definitions, and the compiler can reliably produce an error pointing directly to the type(s) imposing unfulfilled bounds.
+  The compiler can reliably also produce an error pointing directly to the type(s) imposing unfulfilled bounds.

 ## Example: ownership